 Financial Advice From Chris Hogan

 A Brief Bio of Chris Hogan

 After a college career as an all-American football player, Chris Hogan began his financial career as a bill collector.
 This gave him his first glimpse of how much people were struggling financially.
 Many people were living paycheck to paycheck and many were constantly borrowing money just to bridge the gap between their income and their expenses.
 After several years, he moved into banking.
 He worked with clients to help manage their money and businesses.
-Again he saw peoples’ financial difficulties first-hand.
+Again he saw peoples’ financial difficulties firsthand.

-If you’re struggling to save for retirement, you may want to check out what Chris Hogan has to say.
+If you’re struggling to get ahead of your bills and build wealth, you may want to check out Chris Hogan.
 He has years of experience both on his own and as a member of Dave Ramsey’s team.
-He’s an energetic motivational speaker who doesn’t mince words.
-Hogan also uses personal stories to help drive home his points.
+He is an energetic motivational speaker who doesn’t mince words, using personal stories to help drive home his points.

-Tips to Help You Save for Retirement
+Tips to Help You Build Wealth

 Photos of Chris Hogan are courtesy of Ramsey Solutions.
-The last image is from ChrisHogan360.com